-The University has a limited amount of money available each academic year to be awarded to needy and deserving students in the form of bursaries.
-The money has been provided by individuals and organizations specifically to provide financial assistance to needy students who are performing satisfactorily in an academic program as full-time undergraduates.
+The University has a limited amount of money available each academic year to be awarded to students with unmet financial need in the form of bursaries.
+The money has been provided by individuals and organizations specifically to provide financial assistance to students with unmet financial need who are performing satisfactorily in an academic program as full-time undergraduates.
 Applications will not be considered unless the applicant is registered as a full-time undergraduate student.
 In addition, the applicant must have a student loan.
 Application details are emailed to students in the fall of each year.